- 3 day Mekong Delta tour with homestay

 1. We only offer free hotel pickup and drop off as long as you hotel is located in District 1 (some exclusions apply).
 Pickup/drop-off outside of this area and airport transfers are subject to extra charges.

-2. Although children between the ages of 4-5 are free of charge.
-50% of the adult price will be charged for second child (if there 2 more more).
+2. Although children under five are free of charge.
+50% of the adult price will be charged for second child (if there are more than 1).

 3. There will be quite a bit of driving on this tour as we have to cover a vast region.